team-machine/python-sdk/README.md

 This will return a `QueryResult` object, which is list of dictionaries that contain `tm_id`, `tm_display_name`, and `node_type`.

 Because further analysis of `QueryResults` will often involve Pandas, it's possible to access Pandas a `DataFrame` representation of the result from the `QueryResult.dataframes` attribute.
-The names of the dataframes will follow the results of the API e.g. `result.dataframe.code_repo` will return a `DataFrame` like:
+The names of the dataframes will follow the results of the API e.g. `result.dataframes.code_repo` will return a `DataFrame` like:

 ```